SpiderStrategies/autodbbackup/README.md

 	* Set the uploaded file prefix (s3keyprefix).
 This is essentially the "directory" the backup will be in.
 This must end with a front slash (/).
 	* Set the databases to back up as a comma separated list (no spaces)
 	* Set the location to be used for the sql files (outputlocation).
 If this is a windows system, you must use double backslashes.
+	* Set the email server information so that you can be notified of the backups.
+If you don't want notifications, remove the "to" email address from the configuration.

 5. Configure your machine to invoke the backupdbs.pl
 	1. Right click on "My Computer", click "Manage".